2025 California Golden Bears women's soccer team

+The Golden Bears finished the season 8–3–8 overall and 4–3–4 in ACC play to finish in eighth place.
+They did not qualify for the ACC Tournament and were not invited to the NCAA Tournament.

 Previous season

-The Golden Bears finished the season 13–6–2 overall and 5–4–1 in ACC play to finish in tie for seventh place.
+The Golden Bears finished the season 13–6–2 overall and 5–4–1 in ACC play to finish in a tie for seventh place.
 They did not qualify for the ACC Tournament.
 They received an at-large bid to the NCAA Tournament and were unseeded in the Mississippi State Bracket.
 They defeated seventh seed in the First Round, before falling to second seed 1–0 in the Second Round.